Metsavend/vue-json-component-vue-3/README.md

 [Demo](http://tylerkrupicka.com/vue-json-component/)

+I made this [Original package](https://github.com/tylerkrupicka/vue-json-component) to Vue 3 full support.
+Now you can use it with vue 3 with no problem.

 A collapsable tree view for JSON.
 This package has some similarites with [vue-json-tree-view](https://github.com/michaelfitzhavey/vue-json-tree-view) so I'll address the differences below.
 I'm not contributing this back to that package because it would require breaking API changes, and the code is entirely different. **Contributions welcome!**

 ![demo image](https://user-images.githubusercontent.com/5761061/55198958-7fa16400-518e-11e9-8448-7cd028007920.png)